 In summary, in order for end users of racking systems to properly adhere to SEMA safety.
 They should buy all their storage equipment from SDCs and make sure it is installed by a SAIC or a member of the SEIRS.

 SEMA Safety Tip #4: Use SEMA Approved Racking Inspectors

 However, in order to really follow SEMA safety, the most important acronym for end users is SEMA Approved Racking Inspectors (SARIs).
 Both SEMA and HSE recommend that end users book a visit from a SARI at least once every 12 months.
 SARIs can also perform racking inspection training for your staff so that they are competent, as recommended by the CDM Regulations 2015.
 What’s more, racking inspection training also helps your staff to perform the regular staff-led racking inspections which HSE recommends.

 SARIs have to pass pre-course qualifier, complete a rigorous and intense training course, attend multiple seminars on SEMA safety, and receive continuous assessment in order to become a SARI and to remain a SARI.
-As with all other SEMA approved schemes, though, the aim of this rigorousness is the upkeep of the highest possible safety standards.
+As SEMA approved schemes, though, the aim of this rigorousness is the upkeep of the highest possible safety standards.